 While from a monetary policy perspective a reduction in bank lending supply is warranted and a by-product of higher interest rates, from a financial stability perspective it is important to ensure that, during interest rate hikes, the lending supply contraction is not targeted only to MSMEs (Gertler and Gilchrist, 1994).
 Contrarily to large corporations, MSMEs do not rely on marketbased funding as a substitute to bank credit (Becker and Ivashina, 2014; Becker and Ivashina, 2018).
 In addition, MSMEs are subject to greater lender discretion facing a disadvantage to large firms when requesting credit from banks (Chodorow-Reich et al., 2022).
-Therefore, in this section, we look at whether the contraction in lending supply from banks with a higher duration gap is targeted to MSMEs or heterogeneous across firms with different size (i.e., micro, small, medium, and large firms as defined in AnaCredit).
-For this exercise, we augment our baseline regression by triple interacting the (lagged) duration gap with the change in the policy rate and an indicator of the size of the firm, where the base category is represented by large firms.
+Therefore, in this section, we look at whether the contraction in lending supply from banks with a higher duration gap is targeted to MSMEs or heterogeneous across firms with different size (i.e., micro, small, medium, and large firms as defined in AnaCredit).26 For this exercise, we augment our baseline regression by triple interacting the (lagged) duration gap with the change in the policy rate and an indicator of the size of the firm, where the base category is represented by large firms.

-Table 8 summarises the results.
+Table 9 summarises the results.
 We find that banks with a higher exposure to interest rate risk reduce their lending more to MSMEs compared to large firms when interest rates increase.
-In fact, the coefficient of the double interaction term Duration gap/TA × $\Delta policy rate$ is negative but not statistically significant, indicating that banks with a larger duration gap do not significantly reduce lending to large firms when interest rates increase.
-Although the coefficients for medium-sized firms are negative, the statistical significance is, in 3 out of 4 specifications, only marginally significant (10% level) suggesting that the negative effect is largely driven by small and micro firms.
-In particular, large and strongly statistically significant effects are found for small firms.
-For micro-sized firms, the magnitude of the effects are smaller in size but still statistically significant at the 5% level.
-When comparing two types of banks, we find that a bank at the 75th percentile of the duration gap distribution significantly reduces lending to small firms by 90-97 bps when interest rates increase, while this is between 40-56 bps for micro- and medium-sized firms.
+In fact, the coefficient of the double interaction term $Duration gap/TA \times \Delta policy rate$ is negative but not statistically significant, indicating that banks with a larger duration gap do not significantly reduce lending to large firms when interest rates increase.
+Although the coefficients for medium-sized firms are negative, the statistical significance is, in 3 out of 4 specifications,

-&lt;sup>22AnaCredit follows the EU Commission standard classification for MSMEs (https://single-market-economy .ec.europa.eu/smes/sme-definition\en).
+26 AnaCredit follows the EU Commission standard classification for MSMEs (https://single-market-economy.ec.europa.eu/smes/sme-definition_en).
 In accordance with this definition, we use the following dummy variables to classify enterprise size: 'Micro' is a dummy variable that is equal to 1 for enterprises that employ less than 10 employees and whose annual turnover and/or annual balance sheet total does not exceed EUR 2 million, and 0 otherwise.
 'Small' is a dummy variable that takes the value 1 for enterprises that employ less than 50 employees and have an annual turnover and/or annual balance sheet total that does not exceed EUR 10 million, and 0 otherwise.
 'Medium' is a dummy variable that takes the value of 1 for enterprises that employ less than 250 but more than 50 employees, have an annual turnover not exceeding EUR 50 million and/or an annual balance sheet total not exceeding EUR 43 million, and 0 otherwise.